arnicas/interactive-vis-course/Week1/README.md

 We'll go through a download and csv formatting example in class.
 You'll need to do the same, so take notes!

-**Homework**: Download a data set from data.unicef.org and format a CSV in Excel for use in visualization.
-Try to mimic the simple style in my csv examples (see [data](data)).
-See below for how to send me the result in a gist.
+Let's look at the infant_deaths data set from WHO first.
+(Walkthrough how I formatted it for use in javascript.)

+**Homework**: See below.

 ## Your Local Server